CEI CARES Act Implementation, FAQ and Reporting

 I have additional emergency financial need, can I apply for additional funding?

 - Yes.
 CEI has reserved CARES funds for students with additional emergency financial need to apply for additional funding.
 Students must meet the eligibility criteria as listed below and be Title IV eligible.
 This funding is limited and will be based on the student requested need until funds are exhausted.
-Students can fill out the simple form Covid-19 Emergency Funding Application.
+Students can fill out the simple form Covid-19 Relief Funding Application.

 I received the CARES Act Grant money as a refund.
 Does this mean my CEI account balance has been paid off?